 That was correct.
 I chopped up some apples and added water, lemon juice and cinnamon.
 I blended them together and it made extremely good applesauce.
 Good enough that I’d actually rather have my own than any I bought in the store, though I’m sure store-bought will win out on convenience in plenty of future circumstances.

 Convenience is a good thing.
 Our time is precious, and every second we spend making applesauce or changing our own oil or mowing our own lawn is a second we aren’t spending on things that bring us great joy.
-But at the time time, convenience isn’t guaranteed, and it’s a good idea to be able to adapt in inconvenient times.
+But at the same time, convenience isn’t guaranteed, and it’s a good idea to be able to adapt in inconvenient circumstances.

 Applesauce might not truly have been essential; if I didn’t have apples, or a blender, I’m sure I would have survived eating undressed pork chops.
 But some things aren’t as easy to do without, and it’s a good idea to occasionally have to invent a Plan B on the fly.
 Maybe you just learn which things are worth it and which aren’t; maybe you learn that there were better ways to do things all along.